HaidirGameCraft/myos/Readme.md

 Hello, World From MYOS

-This is my own project to making own OS ( Operating System ) with Source Code from Google like osdev, github and the powerful tools, ChatGPT help me to build this project..
+This is my own project to making own OS ( Operating System ) from scratch

 I`m student and I want to know everything about OS...